zcthinn/cosmetic-sales-data-cleaning/README.md

 ## 🔎 A Real QA Catch (and why it matters)

-On my first cleaning pass, two issues slipped through: incomplete whitespace trimming in the Outlet column, and a typo I had introduced in my own Product mapping table ("Skin Consulatation" instead of "Skin Consultation").
-I caught both by re-running the same Pivot Table profiling process on my *cleaned* output and comparing it against what I expected to see.
+On my first cleaning pass, two issues slipped through: incomplete whitespace trimming in the Outlet column.
+I caught by re-running the same Pivot Table profiling process on my *cleaned* output and comparing it against what I expected to see.